25+ Best Vegetables for Picky Eaters

 Use eggplant in pasta, ratatouille or mash it up into Baba Ganoush for a classic dip alongside hummus.
 It’s pretty sneaky to use a vegetable as a dip for…other vegetables!

 You may also like this article with the best blue vegetables!

 I know, I know.
 Okra gets a bad rap for being slimy.
 Prepared correctly, it adds a fun taste and texture to your soups and stews.
 It also roasts nicely and looks so pretty when cut into “rounds” as it is almost a star shape.

-Okra is not bitter and is also delicious when made into pickles.
+Okra is not bitter and is also delicious and crunchy when made into pickles.

 You can also use beet powder to add nutrition to any food like oatmeal, pancakes, or baked goods.